How to Tag

 Ways to tag

 Here are some ways you might consider tagging:

-- If you transcribe an important word in a document, such as somebody’s name, and the original author spelled the name incorrectly, you can add a tag of the correct name using the “Tag” button.
+- If an important word in a document, such as somebody’s name, is spelled incorrectly, you can add a tag of the correct name.

 - Sometimes writers use nicknames or code words.
-If you know or can correctly identify the full name or subject using contextual information from the larger document or collection, please tag this information using the “Tag” button.
+If you can correctly identify the full name or subject using contextual information, you can add it as a tag.

 - Identify a document’s subject.
 For example, you may want to tag a page with the name of a battle it describes.

 - Identify an interesting format.
 You may want to tag the language it’s written in, the type of document, or if it includes unique features such as “shorthand” or “cross-writing”.